mrWheel/ESP_ticker/README.md

 } //  configureFilters()
 ```

+## v1.9.0 (10-11-2024)

+You now have two options to get news items on your ESP_ticker!
+* newsapi.org [but this source seems not to provide Dutch news anymore]
+* mediastack [only 100 requests per month - 3 per day :-( ]

+Select which one you want with build-flag in `platformio.ini`

 ## v1.8.0 (10-07-2024)

 I am excited to announce the release of version 1.8.0!
 This update brings significant improvements to enhance your development experience, especially with **Visual Studio Code** and **PlatformIO**.
 Here's what's new: